peter-wachira/peter-wachira/README.md

 [![CodeWars](https://img.shields.io/badge/CodeWars%20-brightgreen.svg)](https://www.codewars.com/users/peethack)

 👋 Hello!
 My name is Peter Wachira, a passionate software developer and a Christian.
 I have always had great enthusiasm for creating quality software applications and building systems that impact the lives of people.
-I have a strong background in tech.
-Not long ago, I graduated from moringa school based in Nairobi, Kenya.
-I spent 8 months getting acquainted with the process of building real software applications.
-Currently, I have been working as a software developer for the last 20 months using android and web development languages by leveraging software-development Life, Cycle methodologies to drive positive personal/team outcomes to increase velocity and on-time delivery of projects.
+I have been working as a software developer for the last 2 years using android and web development languages by leveraging software-development Life, Cycle methodologies to drive positive personal/team outcomes to increase velocity and on-time delivery of projects.
 These experiences have significantly contributed to how I approach and solve technical problems.
 When not immersed in code, plus some chill-hop music, you'll find me listening to a podcast, or taking nature walks.
 Some of the exciting projects I've worked on are https://peter-wachira.github.io/droid/